Repeatable patterns and the maximum multiplicity of a generator in a reduced word: Repeatable patterns and diagrams

 The following lemma is a degenerate version of Lemma~\ref{l:mu(H_i)=1}.
 The proof is essentially the same as that of the previous lemma, so we omit it.

 \begin{lem} We have the following properties of $\mathbf{D}(P)$. \begin{itemize} \item[(a)] Suppose that $n \ge 7$.
 Suppose that there is an index $i \ge 7$ such that the edges $\{1,2\}$, $\{2,3\}$, $\{3,4\}$, $\{4,5\}$, $\{2,4\}$, $\{3,5\}$, and $\{4,i\}$ appear in $\mathbf{D}(P)$.
 Let $\alpha$ denote the curve connecting $4$ and $5$.
 Let the black curves whose left endpoints are $5$ be $(\beta)$ and $\gamma$.
-Then, the neighbors of $\alpha$ are $(\beta)$ and $\gamma$. \item[(b)] Suppose that $n \ge 7$.
+Then the neighbors of $\alpha$ are $(\beta)$ and $\gamma$. \item[(b)] Suppose that $n \ge 7$.
 Suppose that there is an index $i \le n-6$ such that the edges $\{n,n-1\}$, $\{n-1,n-2\}$, $\{n-2,n-3\}$, $\{n-3,n-4\}$, $\{n-1,n-3\}$, $\{n-2,n-4\}$, and $\{n-3,i\}$ appear in $\mathbf{D}(P)$.
 Let $\alpha$ denote the curve connecting $n-3$ and $n-4$.
 Let the black curves whose right endpoints are $n-4$ be $(\beta)$ and $\gamma$.
-Then, the neighbors of $\alpha$ are $(\beta)$ and $\gamma$. \item[(c)] When $n=6$, the edges $\{1,2\}$, $\{2,3\}$, $\{3,4\}$, $\{4,5\}$, $\{5,6\}$, $\{2,4\}$, $\{3,5\}$ cannot simultaneously appear in $\mathbf{D}(P)$. \end{itemize} \end{lem}
+Then the neighbors of $\alpha$ are $(\beta)$ and $\gamma$. \item[(c)] When $n=6$, the edges $\{1,2\}$, $\{2,3\}$, $\{3,4\}$, $\{4,5\}$, $\{5,6\}$, $\{2,4\}$, $\{3,5\}$ cannot simultaneously appear in $\mathbf{D}(P)$. \end{itemize} \end{lem}

 Lemmas~\ref{l:mu(H_i)=1} and \ref{l:mu(H_i)=1-deg} deal with the situation where we encounter one unit interval of weight $2$.
-When there are two consecutive unit intervals of weight $2$, we have a result similar to Lemma~\ref{l:mu(H_i)=1} as follows.
+When there are two consecutive unit intervals of weight $2$, \Gleb diagram chasing gives a result similar to Lemma~\ref{l:mu(H_i)=1} as follows.

 \begin{lem} Suppose that $i$ is an integer such that $4 \le i \le n-5$.
 Suppose that in $\mathbf{D}(P)$, there are indices $i'$ and $i''$ with $i' \le i - 3$ and $i'' \ge i+5$ such that the edges $\{i-1,i\}$, $\{i,i+1\}$, $\{i+1,i+2\}$, $\{i+2,i+3\}$, $\{i-1,i+1\}$, $\{i,i+2\}$, $\{i+1,i+3\}$, $\{i',i\}$, and $\{i+2,i''\}$ appear in the diagram.
 Let $\alpha$ denote the curve connecting $i+2$ and $i+3$.
 Let the curves whose left endpoints are $i+3$ be $(\beta)$ and $\gamma$.
 Let $\delta$ denote the curve connecting $i-1$ and $i$.
 Let the curves whose right endpoints are $i-1$ be $(\varepsilon)$ and $\eta$.